$0 Neurodivergent Homeschooling Hack — A Flexible Roadmap for Wired-Differently Families

 After Reading This Guide, You'll Be Able To

-- Choose the right curriculum for your child's specific neurotype — not based on a Facebook recommendation, but based on a structured comparison of named programs matched to ADHD, autism, dyslexia, and 2e profiles
+• Choose the right curriculum for your child's specific neurotype — not based on a Facebook recommendation, but based on the Neurotype Matching System that maps named programs to ADHD, autism, dyslexia, and 2e profiles

 Why Not Just Piece This Together From Free Resources?

-Free resources tell you what neurodivergence is.
-This guide tells you what to do about it on Tuesday morning.
+Free resources explain what neurodivergence is.
+This guide tells you what to do about it on Tuesday morning — matched to your child's specific neurotype.

 — Less Than One Bad Curriculum Purchase